omani/telegram-monerotipbot/README.md

 Generate a QR-Code image with the desired amount and optionally a description to share with others.

 You can also paste a QR-Code image into this PM chat with me and I will try to decode it.
 This way you can make transactions by scanning QR-Codes.

-/xmrto btc-address amount
-Needs no further introduction.
-Those who know xmr.to will love this. :)
-Pay the world with Monero via xmr.to from within the MoneroTipBot!

 /help command